 Consequently, workplace wellbeing seems to have become a three-legged stool, with shared responsibility between Occupational Health and Safety, HR and business leaders.
 In turn, one or more of these stakeholders – usually HR or OH - find themselves thrust into leading and developing the strategy.
 Often this is a bolt-on to their day jobs, albeit larger corporates tend to have dedicated roles, even though these are few and far between.
 Therefore, most teams charged with leading wellbeing are on a steep learning curve with little or no expertise; invariably left to the mercy of the wellbeing market.

-This is where our pioneering course – Mastering Workplace Wellbeing – provides practitioners with the wherewithal and practical skillset to deliver wellbeing.
+This is where our pioneering training: People Leaders' Virtual Workplace Wellbeing and Mastering Workplace Wellbeing courses – provide people leaders and practitioners with the wskillset to deliver wellbeing.

 Mastering Workplace Wellbeing Course (MWWC)